alexharri/website/posts/webgl-gradients.md

 This wave has the rough shape of what I want the final wave to look like, so these values serve as a good baseline.

-I then add more sine waves that use the baseline $L$, $S$, $A$ scalars multiplied by some constants.
+I then add more sine waves that use the baseline $L$, $S$, $A$ values multiplied by some constants.
 After some trial and error, I ended up with the following:

 ```glsl
 float y = 0.0;